montukr/Text-Image-Search-CLIP/README.md

-# 🔍 AI-Powered Image Search Platform
+# 🔍 AI-Powered Semantic Image Search Platform

 Search images using natural language with OpenAI's CLIP model.
 Upload images and find them with queries like "dog playing in park" or "sunset over mountains".